bikehopper/gtfs-processor/README.md

 #### Output Files
 * `transit-service-area.json`: A polygon that defines the area within which transit data is known.
 * `route-line-lookup.json`: Dictionaries used at runtime by `bikehopper-web-app`.
-    1. stopTripShapeLookup:
+    1. routeTripShapeLookup:
         This is a two-level dictionary
         Level1 :
-            Key is a stop-id, Value is the 2nd Level dictionary Level 2:
+            Key is a route-id, Value is the 2nd Level dictionary Level 2:
             Key is a trip-id, Value is a shape-id
     2. shapeIdLineStringLookup: